 Printed certificates do not guarantee that a doctor's status on the register has not changed and they are not proof of identity.
 Employers or other contracting authorities should check our online register or contact us for up to date information.

-Certificates of Good Standing (CGS) or Certificates of Current Professional Status (CCPS)
+Certificate of Good Standing (CGS) also know as a Certificate of Current Professional Status (CCPS)